-- 1. The email address of the prospective certificate holder is registered to use as a user name at Cleverbase; - 2.
-The SIC is installed on the phone in the form of: - o the Vidua app with its own TW4S or - the Authenticate app, which is part of the Ubiqu token. - 3.
+- 1. The SIC is installed on the phone in the form of: - the Vidua app with its own TW4S or - the Authenticate app, which is part of the Ubiqu token. - 2.
 The prospective certificate holder chooses a PIN, and a link is established between PIN, phone, and the (future) identity.
+The email address of the prospective certificate holder is registered to use as a user name at Cleverbase: - 3.
 A selfie of the prospective certificate holder is made and sent to the Cleverbase server; - 4.
 A photo of the prospective certificate holder's valid identity document is made and sent to the server, together with the personal data required for registration. - 5.
-The app sets up a video connection with a registration officer, who, before and during the video call, performs the following checks: - The registration officer checks the quality of the video connection and may give instructions regarding ambient light and sound; - The registration officer checks the data submitted against the picture of the identity document; - The registration officer verifies authenticity and validity of the identity document, checking, among other things, whether it has been recorded stolen or missing with an authentic source if publicly available; - The registration officer checks the identity document's authenticity features; - The registration officer verifies the prospective certificate holder's identity; - The registration officer checks whether the applicant has applied for a certificate with Cleverbase before.
-(In this case, existing certificates are revoked when issuing the new certificates) - The registration officer requests the applicant to read out a unique code and to express the unambiguous will to apply for a certificate; - 6.
-If all checks have positive results, the registration officer approves the certificate application; - 7.
-The prospective certificate holder reconfirms his PIN, thereby proving possession of the private key; - 8.
-A second registration officer checks the certificate application and approves it if all requirements are met; - 9.
-The certificate holder receives a revocation code by email to be used if he decides to revoke the certificate later on:
+The prospective certificate holder uses the Vidua application (iOS or Android) to read the NFC chip in the identity document after which the data is sent to the Cleverbase server.
+Cleverbase applies Near Field Communication (NFC) in accordance with the International Civil Aviation Organization (ICAO) Doc 9303 standard.
+Dutch registrants without an NFC scanner skip this check, but are subject to extra validations in the videocall. - 6.
+The app sets up a video connection with a registration officer.
+The registration officer performs the following checks before and during the video call: - The registration officer checks the quality of the video connection and may give instructions regarding ambient light and sound; - $\circ~$ The registration officer checks the data submitted against the picture of the identity document; - The registration officer verifies authenticity and validity of the identity document, checking, among other things, whether it has been recorded stolen or missing with an authentic source if publicly available; - The registration officer verifies the authenticity of the identity document using optical, audible and/or automated authenticity features - The registration officer verifies the prospective certificate holder's identity;

+- The registration officer checks whether the applicant has applied for a certificate with Cleverbase before.
+(In this case, existing certificates are revoked when issuing the new certificates) - The registration officer requests the applicant to read out a unique code and to express the unambiguous will to apply for a certificate; - 7.
+If all checks have positive results, the registration officer approves the certificate application; - 8.
+The prospective certificate holder reconfirms his PIN, thereby proving possession of the private key; - 9.
+A second registration officer reviews the certificate application and approves the issuance of a certificate if all requirements are met; - 10.
+The certificate holder receives an activation link and a revocation code by email: - The activation link is used to activate the profile and complete the registration. - The revocation code is to be used if the user decides to revoke the certificate later on.